 Step 1: Laying the foundations

 Make sure that you’ve got answers to, and internal agreement on, the following:

-7. How will the organisational cultural, resource and strategy challenges to the council posed by PPPs be identified and addressed?
+- How will the organizational cultural, resource and strategy challenges to the council posed by PPPs be identified and addressed?

 Answering the above should be part of the internal due diligence process before seeking an external partner and then used as part of the external procurement/due diligence process.

 Laying these foundations will improve the council’s credibility and confidence in pursuing a PPP.

 Step 2: Build bridges between islands and encourage market entrants